 Montie retired in 1993 and his daughter Ninia formed a partnership with Jay O'Brien of Amarillo.
-Still running the Texas and Colorado ranches, now with the addition of Ninia's son Andrew Bivins and Jay's partner Dale Smith, they have changed the cow herd to a predominantly black herd with Angus and Charolais bulls and running yearlings.
+Still running the Texas and Colorado ranches, now with the addition of Ninia's son Andrew Bivins and Jay's partner Dale Smith (now managing partner of the ranch), they have changed the cow herd to a predominantly black herd with Angus and Charolais bulls and running yearlings.
 In addition, they are continuing Montie's tradition of improving the asset.

 Together, everyone is working toward the mission statement: To enhance the value of the ranch while producing a sustainable profit.